Charlie Woerner

-Charlie Kent Woerner (born October 16, 1997) is an American football tight end for the San Francisco 49ers of the National Football League (NFL).
-He played college football at Georgia, and was drafted by the 49ers in the sixth round of the 2020 NFL Draft.
+Charlie Kent Woerner (born October 16, 1997) is an American professional football tight end for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Georgia Bulldogs, and was selected by the San Francisco 49ers in the sixth round of the 2020 NFL draft.

 College career

-After playing at Rabun County High School, Woerner played at Georgia, never seeing the field consistently and mainly being used as a blocking tight end.
+After playing at Rabun County High School, Woerner played at Georgia, where he was held in high regard as one of the best blocking tight ends in the NCAA.